 Natural language processing and sentiment analysis can be used to work out what feedback needs attention and from whom.
 With the right tools, you can automatically send feedback that meets certain criteria to the right team to be dealt with appropriately.

-What does a personalized feedback journey look like?
+What does a personalised feedback journey look like?

 Let’s say John is a regular customer of a quick-service restaurant, who spends a fair amount with them every month.
 He’s just placed a takeaway order and scanned his loyalty app at the till.